Investigators & Staff

 Robert McMillen, PhD

 Dr. McMillen is the PI of the Data and Datasets for the AAP Richmond Center.
 Dr. McMillen's research applies computer-assisted telephone interview methods as well as Web- and school-based survey methods to measure the social climate surrounding health issues.
 The annual Social Climate Survey is one product of this research, and is an ongoing collaboration between the Mississippi State Social Science Research Center and the AAP Richmond Center.
 In recognition of his research contributions, he was awarded the 2006 Prevention of Cancer in Mississippi Award by the Mississippi Partnership of Comprehensive Cancer Control.
 His research has been supported by the Centers for Disease Control, the Mississippi State Department of Health, The Partnership for a Healthy Mississippi, the American Cancer Society, and the Mississippi Health Advocacy Program.
-Dr. McMillen is an Assistant Professor with a joint appointment with the Social Science Research Center and the Department of Psychology at Mississippi State University.
+Dr. McMillen is an Associate Professor with a joint appointment with the Social Science Research Center and the Department of Psychology at Mississippi State University.

 Susanne Tanski, MD, MPH, FAAP

 Dr. Tanski is the PI of the Messaging project for the AAP Richmond Center.
-Dr. Tanski is an Assistant Professor of Pediatrics at Geisel School of Medicine at Dartmouth and a practicing pediatrician at the Children's Hospital at Dartmouth of Dartmouth-Hitchcock Medical Center.
+Dr. Tanski is an Associate Professor of Pediatrics at Geisel School of Medicine at Dartmouth and a practicing pediatrician at the Children's Hospital at Dartmouth of Dartmouth-Hitchcock Medical Center.
 Working within the Cancer Risk Behaviors Group at the Norris Cotton Cancer Center at Dartmouth, her current research endeavors focus on visual media influences on adolescent smoking and drinking, and communication between pediatric clinicians and parents regarding SHS exposure of children.
 Dr. Tanski currently chairs the AAP Tobacco Consortium, a national group of researchers who take a family-centered approach to tobacco control issues that affect children.
 Previously, she has been involved in a number of epidemiologic studies examining parents' patterns of smoking and cessation attempts, parents' rules against smoking in homes and vehicles, and parents' attitudes towards pediatric practitioners' advice and assistance with quit attempts.

 Karen Wilson, MD, MPH, FAAP